 Most visitors do this hike without any difficulties.
 I didn’t find it particularly challenging – or perhaps, I was just very motivated.

 However, upon seeing Huayna Picchu Mountain and how steep it is, you’ll likely wonder if it’s even safe to do this hike.
-The answer is yes, it’s safe, but you need to be cautious and aware of the dangers that are present to prevent any accidents.
+The answer is yes, it’s safe, but you need to be very cautious and aware of the dangers that are present to prevent any accidents.

 The trail itself runs along steep ravines that drop hundreds of meters with not much between you and the edge.
 That being said, if you take your time and stay within the safety markings, you’ll be fine.
 Taking selfies on the edge of the ravine isn’t recommended!

-If you start to feel sick while hiking, take note that the signs of altitude sickness are headache, nausea, and shortness of breath.
+The signs of altitude sickness are headache, nausea, and shortness of breath.
 If you experience these symptoms, don’t press on and seek help from one of the guides that are present along the trail.

 Despite the dangers, the things that are most likely to cause you any harm are dehydration and sunstroke.
 Make sure to drink plenty of water and wear sunscreen and a hat while on the trail.